jainraj/jainraj.github.io/_taughts/nptel_ml.md

 <a href="http://www.cse.iitm.ac.in/~ravi/nptel-courses/intro-to-machine-learning/">Introduction to Machine Learning</a> course
 taught by <a href="http://www.cse.iitm.ac.in/~ravi/">Dr. Balaraman Ravindran</a>.
 As part of the TA duties, we would have
 <b>one hour</b> sessions with the students every week <b>(total of 12 weeks)</b> in which we could either teach a new
 concept or clarify students' doubts.
-I would generally ask the student in the chat forum if they wanted any specific doubts clarified a day before my session.
+I would generally ask the students in the chat forum if they wanted any specific doubts clarified a day before my session.
 I would either solve those questions or teach a related concept not covered by the professor that week or teach a concept in more detail than covered by the professor.
 We were required to record the lectures and upload it on YouTube so that students who could not make it to the session could watch later.